kagurazakayashi/EvernightBoard/README.md

 4. Run `flutter gen-l10n` to build the localized text.
 5. Continue with the "Debugging" steps mentioned above.

-### Compiling on Windows
+### Build on Windows

-- Compile as a Windows application and run: `build.bat`.
+- Build as a Windows application and run: `build.bat`.
-- Compile as an Android application and install: `build_apk.bat`.
+- Build as an Android application and install: `build_apk.bat`.

-### Compiling on macOS or Linux
+### Build on macOS or Linux

-- Compile as a macOS or Linux application and run: `./build`.
+- Build as a macOS or Linux application and run: `./build`.
-- Compile as an Android application and install: `./build_apk`.
+- Build as an Android application and install: `./build_apk`.

 ### Compiling for macOS or iOS